An intricate

 Recent post's

-An organized moving truck surrounded by various boxes
+A cozy moving truck surrounded by various pets—such as a dog

 COVID ANNOUNCEMENT